shivajiva101/cb-wb01/README.md

   3. With the box powered off, plug the USB stick in the box
   4. Press and hold the reset button.
   5. While holding the reset button power on the box and keep it pressed for about 6-10sec
-  6. Green Led should start flashing while the box installs the firmware
+  6. Green LED should start flashing while the box installs the firmware
   7. Wait a few minutes until you see it on the network (`OctoWrt` WiFi AP )

   **Restoring to Stock**
-  1. Extract the `root_uImage` file from the `cxsw_update.tar.bz2`
+  1. Download and extract the `root_uImage` file from the `cxsw_update.tar.bz2` ([link](https://www.crealitycloud.com/software-firmware/box/creality-box))
   2. Put it on a fat32 formatted USB stick (not uSD card)
   3. With the box powered off, plug the USB stick in the box
   4. Press and hold the reset button.
   5. While holding the reset button power on the box and keep it pressed for about 6-10sec
-  6. Green Led should start flashing while the box installs the firmware
+  6. Green LED should start flashing while the box installs the firmware
   7. Wait a few minutes until you see the Creality AP on the network

   Once flashed setup internet access on the box (either Wi-Fi client or wired connection)